Samar (2013 film): Casting

 Trisha, who had previously declined five of Vishal's films – Thaamirabharani, Sathyam, Thoranai, Theeradha Vilayattu Pillai and Vedi - was signed as the lead actress of Samar.
-It was initially reported that Arvind Swamy had agreed to play a negative character; however Thiru clarified that Arvind Samy was considered but never approached, adding that it was not a negative character either.
-Arvind Swamy later clarified that he was not going to make a comeback.
-Sneha Ullal was supposed to play a prominent role, which was eventually secured by Sunaina.
-Prakash Raj originally agreed to act in the film, but as filming became delayed by a month, he opted out of the project and was subsequently replaced by Hindi actor Manoj Bajpai, making his Tamil film debut, while J. D. Chakravarthy, with whom Bajpai acted in the Hindi film Satya (1998), was recruited to play another pivotal role as Thiru wanted to reunite the Satya actors.
+It was initially reported that retired actor Arvind Swamy had agreed to play a negative character, making a comeback to acting.
+Arvind Swamy denied the reports, while Thiru clarified that Arvind Samy was considered but never approached, adding that it was not a negative character either.
+Sunaina accept to star in the film after initial hesitancy.
+Prakash Raj originally agreed to act in the film, but as filming became delayed by a month, he opted out of the project and was subsequently replaced by Hindi actor Manoj Bajpai, making his Tamil film debut, while J. D. Chakravarthy, whom Bajpai acted with in the Hindi film Satya (1998), was recruited to play another pivotal role as Thiru wanted to reunite the Satya actors.

 Filming

 The director stated that Samar would be filmed on location in the forests of Chalakudy, Kerala.
 Most of the scenes from the first schedule were shot in Ooty and featured only Vishal and Sunaina.
-Several stunt scenes were shot in Bangkok with the help of Chinese stuntman Nung, which Vishal performing without using any safety ropes.
+Several stunt scenes were shot in Bangkok with the help of Chinese stuntman Nung, which Vishal performed without using any safety ropes.
 The song "Poikaal Kuthirai", picturised on Vishal, was shot for over five days in almost 18 locations in Bangkok.
 In October 2012, the crew left for Malaysia to shoot the last song on Vishal and Trisha.

 In August 2012, a producer named Vijay brought an interim injunction over the usage of the title Samar, claiming that he had registered the same a year ago for his upcoming film.
 Thiru confirmed by October 2012 that the title issue had been solved and that the film's title remains unchanged.

 Music

 The soundtrack was composed by Yuvan Shankar Raja, continuing his association with Thiru.
 It was released on 4 December 2012, with Agathiyan, Thiru's father-in-law, being present at the event.
 The background score was composed by Dharan Kumar.

 Pramodh of Musicperk rated the album 6.5/10, quoting "This album is a treat for Yuvan fans".
-Karthik of Milliblog wrote: "Samar is proof that Yuvan can doze off while composing".
+Karthik of Milliblog wrote, "Samar is proof that Yuvan can doze off while composing".